-At this stage, we aim to calculate the fermionic thermal masses in the symmetric phase of the early Universe within the MESM in the mass basis, and subsequently reduce the results to the Standard Model (SM).
-To accomplish this, we employ the MESM Lagrangian formulated in Section \eqref{sec.
+At this stage, we calculate the fermionic thermal masses in the symmetric phase of the early Universe within the MESM in the mass basis, and subsequently show how the results reduce to those of SM.
+To accomplish this, we employ the MESM Lagrangian presented in Sec.~\eqref{sec.
 2}, which includes weak, hypercharge, and Yukawa interactions.
-For quarks, the covariant derivative also incorporates $\mathrm{SU(3)}$ gauge interactions, leading to an additional contribution to the thermal mass of quarks, which will be taken into account.
+For quarks, the covariant derivatives also incorporate $\mathrm{SU(3)}$ gauge interactions, leading to an additional contributions to the thermal masses of quarks, which will be taken into account.
 To calculate the contributions of quark thermal masses, we first expand Eq.~\eqref{2.11} as follows

-where \lq{\textit{H.C}}\rq\ denotes the Hermitian conjugate of the terms in the curly brackets.
+where \lq{\textit{H.C.}}\rq\ denotes the Hermitian conjugate of the terms in the curly brackets.
 Here, we define $A^\pm=\frac{1}{\sqrt{2}}(\slashed{A_{1}}\mp i\slashed{A_{2}}$).

-Now, we focus on cases where identical particles appear in both the initial and final states: No flavor-changing occurs.
-To clarify, the self-energy corrections for $u_{i_L}$ and $u_{i_R}$ are shown in Figs. \eqref{fig.2} and \eqref{fig.4}, where \lq{\textit{i}}\rq\ denotes the generation's index, and the Einstein summation is used for the remaining indices.
-Using Eq.~\eqref{3.5}, the diagonality of the Yukawa coupling constants, and the unitarity of the CKM matrix, we calculate the quark thermal masses, as detailed in Append. \eqref{app.1} for $u_{i_L}$ and $u_{i_R}$.
-The remaining cases are acquired similarly, and the final results are outlined as follows\footnote{We exclusively use perturbation theory to compute thermal masses, including those arising from the Yukawa coupling of the top quark ($\lambda^t$), following Refs. \cite{PhysRevD.47.3546, Katz_2014, PhysRevD.45.2933}.
+First, we concentrate on the no flavor-changing cases.
+The self-energy diagrams for $u_{i_L}$ and $u_{i_R}$ are shown in Figs.~\eqref{fig.2} and \eqref{fig.4}, where \lq{\textit{i}}\rq\ denotes the generation index, and the Einstein summation convention is used for the remaining indices.
+Using Eq.~\eqref{3.5}, the diagonality of the Yukawa coupling constants, and the unitarity of the CKM matrix, we calculate the quark thermal masses, as detailed in App.~\eqref{app.1} for $u^\prime_{i_L}$ and $u^\prime_{i_R}$.
+The remaining cases are calculated similarly, and the final results are as follows\footnote{We exclusively use perturbation theory to compute thermal masses, including those arising from the Yukawa coupling of the top quark ($\lambda^t$), following Refs. \cite{PhysRevD.47.3546, Katz_2014, PhysRevD.45.2933}.
 In principle, the effects of $\lambda^t$ should be studied using non-perturbative methods, not only for the right- and left-handed top quark thermal masses but also for the Higgs potential.
 However, we postpone it to future studies.}: